maciakl/gopher/README.md

 ## Using the tool

-Currently gopher supports 5 actions.
+Currently gopher supports 7 actions.

 - Bootstraping a project `init`
 - Generating build files using `make` and `just`
 - Building and packaging a project `release`
 - Installing a project `install`
 - Creating a [Scoop.sh](https://scoop.sh) manifest `scoop`
+- Bumping the version number in your main file to the next one

 ### Create a new project